 The Ho consider themselves to be a separate tribe and not part of the Hindu caste system, even though around one-third follow the Hindu belief system.
-Unlike the seventy-eight percent of Hindus who make up India, the Ho eat meat and drink rice beer.
+Unlike the majority Hindus who make up India, the Ho eat meat and drink rice beer.

 The tribe's culture is intertwined with the natural world.
 They are most comfortable in the forest environment that supplies many of the necessities they need for living.
 Roots, leaves and flowers of plants, grass, fruits, nuts, berries, mushrooms, and silk moth cocoons are used for food, trade, or medicine.
 Their major agricultural crop is rice, which they ferment to make beer.
 Mining for minerals found under the soil is the base for newly developing industries in nearby cities.

 Villages are led by headmen who settle disputes and control the rent toll.
 Houses are usually made of mud and leaves of palm or other trees.
 Feasts or festivals mark the end of one season or the beginning of another.
 The major feast, called the "feast of contracts," is held after the annual harvest.
 The festival lasts about two months and includes singing, dancing, and drinking.
 All obligations and contracts end until the new year.